Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

-The *Timeline* gives the user a broad overview of a scene's animation, by showing the current frame, the keyframes of the active object, the start and end frames of your animation and any markers set by the user.
+The *Timeline* gives the user a broad overview of a scene's animation, by showing the current frame, the keyframes of the active object, the start and end frames of your animation sequence, as well as markers set by the user.

 The *Timeline* includes *Transport Controls*, to play, pause, and skip through an animation sequence.

-It also has tools for manipulating *Keyframes*, *Keying Sets*, and *Markers*.
+It also includes tools for manipulating *Keyframes*, *Keying Sets*, and *Markers*.

 Main View